Rhodexa/Taiga-old-/README.md

-# Taiga 0.1
+# Taiga 0.2

-Welcome to the first official commit from Rhodune Lab!
+Welcome to Taiga! a *Rhodune!
+Lab* project